-Applicants are required to abide by these ethical standards and to read, understand, and comply with the examination regulations and rules of conduct for this examination.
-The obligation to abide by these ethical standards includes a commitment to honesty, truthfulness, full disclosure, accuracy, fairness, and integrity in all matters pertaining to examinations completed now and in the future (examination applications, examination procedures, applications for licensure, etc.).
+Candidates are required to abide by these ethical standards and to read, understand, and comply with the examination regulations and rules of conduct for this examination.
+The obligation to abide by these ethical standards includes a commitment to honesty, truthfulness, full disclosure, accuracy, fairness, and integrity in all matters pertaining to examinations completed now and, in the future, (examination applications, examination procedures, applications for licensure, etc.).

-Misconduct resulting in an irregularity in the examination process is a very serious matter.
+Misconduct in the examination process is a very serious matter.
 Violation of the rules of conduct or examination regulations may result in civil liability, voiding of examination results, retest penalties, or other appropriate penalties.
 Under certain circumstances, misconduct and irregularities in the examination process may be reported to relevant licensing authorities.
-A candidate who acts unethically risks potential delay, denial, suspension, or loss of licensure.
+A candidate who acts unethically risks potential delay, denial, suspension, and loss of licensure.